FrostKiwi/treasurechest/posts/analytical-anti-aliasing/analytical-anti-aliasing.md

 Still the alpha itself has to be faded based on distance.
 Here is where a "step" function comes in.
 We can input a start, an end point and the function will fade between them.
 [Usually](http://www.numb3r23.net/2015/08/17/using-fwidth-for-distance-based-anti-aliasing/), this is where the graphics programmer's favorite `smoothstep()` comes in and where this blog post's hot take begins:

 ##### Don't use [`smoothstep()`](https://en.wikipedia.org/wiki/Smoothstep)
 Its use is [often associated](http://www.numb3r23.net/2015/08/17/using-fwidth-for-distance-based-anti-aliasing/) with implementing anti-aliasing in `GLSL`, but its use doesn't make sense in this context.
-It performs a [hermite interpolation](https://en.wikipedia.org/wiki/Smoothstep), but the we are dealing with a function applied across 2 pixels or just inside 1.
+It performs a [hermite interpolation](https://en.wikipedia.org/wiki/Smoothstep), but we are dealing with a function applied across 2 pixels or just inside 1.
 There is no curve to be witnessed here.

 <blockquote class="reaction"><div class="reaction_text">To be precise, both sampling and blending witness the smoothstep curve in the sub-pixel make-up of the edge, but the difference is tiny and can be corrected using an adjusted smoothing amount.</div><img class="kiwi" src="/assets/kiwis/detective.svg"></blockquote>